frp-arduino/frp-arduino/README.md

 ![The clock stream.](doc/clock-stream.png)

-We can convert this stream to a stream of booleans by mapping the function even on it:
+We can convert this stream to a stream of booleans by mapping the `even` function on it:

 ![The clock stream mapped with the even function.](doc/map-even-clock-stream.png)